-The Immigration and Ethnic History Society announces its third annual award for an outstanding dissertation in the field of immigration and ethnic history.
-The IEHS will confer the award at its annual meeting in the spring of 2018.
-To be considered, a dissertation must focus on some aspect of North American immigration and /or ethnicity, be successfully defended between October 1, 2016 and September 30, 2017, be in English, and be submitted electronically to the award committee by November 15, 2017.
-All submissions must be accompanied by a letter of support from the dissertation director.
+The Immigration and Ethnic History Society makes an annual award for an outstanding dissertation in the field of immigration and ethnic history.
+The IEHS will confer the 2021 award at its annual meeting in the spring of 2021.
 The award carries a cash gift of $1,500.

-2014: Julian Lim, “The Future Immense:’ Race and Immigration in the Multiracial U.S. – Mexico Borderlands”
+2014: Julian Lim, “The Future Immense:’ Race and Immigration in the Multiracial U.S. – Mexico Borderlands” (Cornell University, 2013)

-2015: Jared Toney, Locating Diaspora: Afro-caribbean Migration and the Transnational Dialectics of Race and Community in North America, 1910 1929 (University of Toronto, 2014)
+2015: Jared Toney, “Locating Diaspora: Afro-caribbean Migration and the Transnational Dialectics of Race and Community in North America, 1910-1929” (University of Toronto, 2014)

 2015: Elizabeth Craft (honorable mention) “Becoming American Onstage: Broadway Narratives of Immigrant Experiences in the United States” (Harvard University, 2014)

-2016: Megan Asaka, The Unsettled City: Migration, Race, and the Making of Seattle’s Urban Landscape” (Yale University, 2014)
+2016: Megan Asaka, “The Unsettled City: Migration, Race, and the Making of Seattle’s Urban Landscape” (Yale University, 2014)

 2017: Sarah R. Coleman, Redefining American: The Shifting Politics of Immigration at the End of the Twentieth Century (Princeton University, 2016)

 2018: Bernadette Jeanne Perez, Before the Sun Rises: Contesting Power and Cultivating Nations in the Colorado Beet Fields (University of Minnesota, 2017)